15 helpful collaboration tools for remote (or flexible) teams

 For about a decade now, Asana has made a name for itself as a simple, effective tool for collaboration and project management—before remote work was cool.
 Create a task, assign it to the right teams/individuals, and let work begin.

 Personally, one of my favorite features of Asana is the “done” checkmark.
-Tasks are assigned to specific people, so once someone checks “done” from the task they are assigned, the next step is automatically assigned to the next person in the workflow.
+Tasks are assigned to specific people, so once someone checks “done” from a task, the next step is automatically assigned to the next person in the workflow.
 There’s no question about whether a file was updated or instructions were followed—the box is checked.
 It’s good to go.

 Asana doesn’t offer much beyond robust and efficient task management bundled up in easy-to-use web and mobile apps.
 Still, if that’s all your team needs, why complicate things?